United Nations Human Rights Day 2023

 (c) To benefit from the protection of the moral and material interests resulting from any scientific, literary or artistic production of which he is the author.

-The Panel on Public Policy is looking forward to the opportunity to work with the ASA leadership, and the membership at large, to address the Human Rights initiative as it pertains to the interests of individuals from all corners of the planet.
+The Panel on Public Policy is looking forward to opportunities to continue working with the ASA leadership, and the membership at large, as well as affiliate organizations to address the Human Rights initiative as it pertains to the interests of individuals from all corners of the planet.

 Happy Human Rights Day!